 - $343 million.
 That’s the cost of medical care for tanning-associated skin cancers, according to the Journal of Cancer Policy.

-- Left-sided facial cancers and wrinkling are more common in the U.S. because of the position in which we drive.
+- Left-sided facial cancers and wrinkling are more common in the United States because of the position we drive in.

 - You can get melanoma in your eyes.

 - Over the last 30 years, more people have had skin cancer than all other cancers combined.